 “This award is a testament to Dave and Ellie Everitt’s unwavering dedication to empowering students with the tools they need to pursue their dreams and make meaningful contributions as professionals in their chosen fields,” said Greg Willems, president and CEO of the KSU Foundation.
 “We look forward to seeing their generosity continue to shape and inspire Wildcats for years to come.”

-Dave is a 1975 graduate of K-State with a bachelor’s degree in industrial engineering.
+Dave is a 1975 K-State graduate with a bachelor’s degree in industrial engineering.
 He began his career that year as an engineer at Deere & Co., holding a variety of management positions throughout the company in industrial and production engineering, mechanical services and sales.
 He was appointed senior vice president and managing director of Deere’s European, African and Middle Eastern operations in 1999, and president of Deere’s agricultural division in 2001.
-Everitt retired in 2012 as president of John Deere’s Global Tractor and Turf Products, and of Agriculture and Turf Division-North America, Asia, Australia and Sub-Saharan and South Africa.
+He retired in 2012 as president of John Deere’s Global Tractor and Turf Products, and of Agriculture and Turf Division-North America, Asia, Australia and Sub-Saharan and South Africa.
 He currently serves as an advisor for Fulcrum Global Capital, and a director for Allison Transmission Holdings, Brunswick Corporation and Corteva Agriscience.

 “Dave and Ellie embody the heart of K-State through their extraordinary service, generous leadership and enduring belief in this university and its people,” said K-State President Richard Linton.
 “Their impact as volunteers, mentors, philanthropic leaders and devoted Wildcat supporters has helped move K-State forward in ways that will benefit our community for years to come.
 We are proud to honor the Everitts with the university’s Medal of Excellence.”